 It’s worth noting that some people barely have reactions, too.
 Some people won’t stay red, and their ink will seem to heal right up.
 That’s okay, too, and after your first session or two, you should have a pretty good idea of how you specifically react.

 When you remove your bandage, please wash and thoroughly clean your hands with antibacterial soap, and dry them before you take it off.
 Unless explicitly instructed by your tattoo artist, there’s no need to wrap your fresh ink again once the bandage comes off.
 Instead, simply move on to the washing and moisturizing phase and let nature (and Mad Rabbit aftercare products) work their magic in the healing process.

 Wash Your Tattoo

-Moisturize, Moisturize, Moisturize and Continue to Moisturize
+Moisturize, Moisturize, Moisturize, and Continue To Moisturize

 Do Not Expose Your Skin to the Sun

-Do Not Do Any Strenuous Activity or Workouts
+Avoid Strenuous Activity or Workouts

 No Tight Clothing

 Much like workout clothes, tight clothes can rub against your skin or cause chaffing.
 This can pull off scabs, stick to lotion or gels, and cause more pain or discomfort.
 Scabs are important for healing, and wearing breathable clothes will help keep them intact.